 Accessing the Power BI content

-If you're using Dynamics 365 for Finance and Operations, Enterprise edition July 2017 update, reports from the Cash overview Power BI content are displayed in the Cash overview and Bank management workspaces.
+If you're using Dynamics 365 for Finance and Operations, Enterprise edition (July 2017), reports from the Cash overview Power BI content are displayed in the Cash overview and Bank management workspaces.

 To view the Cash flow forecasting reports with data, you must first run the forecast calculation process using the Calculate cash flow forecasts function from the Cash and bank management area.
 This needs to be completed for each company included in the forecast.
 You then need to refresh the LedgerCovLiquidityMeasurement aggregate measurement on the Entity Store page.